sopel-irc/sopel.chat/index.md

 * [IRCv3](http://ircv3.org) support, with SASL authentication
 * Easy quickstart wizard
 * Dynamic topic support using topic masks
-* Numerous modules: meetbot, YouTube, Reddit, movie information, and more
+* Numerous modules: Wikipedia, Reddit, Bugzilla, unit conversion, and more
 * Support for remembering timezone, weather location, and other information for users
-* Persistent user and channel settings database using MySQL or SQLite
+* Persistent user and channel settings database using SQLite
 * Ability to easily run as a daemon
 * Safe asynchronous inter-module communication
 * And much, much more